1866 - 1952

 In 1929, they lost nearly everything in the stock market crash, including Austen’s cherished family home, Clear Comfort.
 Soon, the pair could not afford rent for their apartment.
 Austen declared herself a pauper and handed over much of her work to the Staten Island Historical Society.

 Years later, the group realized the value of her photographs and helped Austen profit from them.
 Today, Clear Comfort is the Alice Austen House Museum, an attraction in New York State’s Path Through History heritage tourism program.
-In 2017, Governor Cuomo expanded the home’s National Register listing to recognize Austen’s significance in LGBT history.
+In 2017, the home’s National Register listing was expanded to recognize Austen’s significance in LGBT history.